Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 Required documents

-Many qualifications completed in Finland (Matriculation Examination, vocational qualifications from recent years) are verified electronically from a national database, KOSKI service.
+Many qualifications completed in Finland (Matriculation Examination, vocational qualifications from recent years and higher education degrees) are verified electronically from a national database, KOSKI service.
 A copy of the certificate is required on the application form for those qualifications that cannot be verified electronically.

 If your qualification has been completed outside Finland, please upload a copy of your final qualification certificate to the application form.
 A temporary certificate can be used if you graduate during the application process.